ChenSizhe13893461199/AMPidentifier-2.0/README.md

 - gensim=4.2.0

 1. The deployment codes can be found in "Train_AMP_identifier2.py", with full details and annotations attached.
 Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all necessary packages aforementioned.
 2. Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors (for one-hot code, and word2-vec, the necessary documents have been provided in the GitHub repository).
+For the physiochemical descriptors, they are not uploaded to the GitHub repository because of their large size.
+The codes with annotations in "Train_AMP_identifier2.py" can be helpful in calculating the physiochemical descriptors